monkeyWie/hexo-asset-image/README.md

 # hexo-asset-image-fix

-Fork [hexo-asset-image](https://github.com/CodeFalling/hexo-asset-image),fixed image path not using root path in hexo configuration.
+Fork [hexo-asset-image](https://github.com/CodeFalling/hexo-asset-image),fixed an issue where the image path did not use the root path in the hexo configuration.

 Give asset image in hexo a absolutely path automatically